-Wells 383 and 382 are located in areas that have very few PCAs within their protection radii, Well 380R was added in 2012 and contains similar numbers of PCAs.
+Source wells are located in areas that have very few Potential Contaminating Activities (PCAs) within their protection radii.
+An Additional Well Water Source was added in 2012 and contains similar numbers of PCAs.

 A copy of the complete assessment is available for review at the Fort Hunter Liggett Environmental Division office.